Model Courtesy UCSB Materials Department

 Mesh detail of Aluminum foam microstructure.
 Some faces were hidden to allow view into the model.

-Above on left is a standard microstructure dataset from DREAM.3D.
+Above is a standard microstructure dataset from DREAM.3D.
 The left shows the model after smoothing has been applied, the right shows the mesh, generated using curvature-based refinement as well as a background mesh size.